 The insurance market is perhaps one of the most traditional of all industries.
-As a result of the very nature of their work (no one is more risk-averse than those who work in insurance), they are far behind in the digital transformation.
+Because of the very nature of their work (no one is more risk-averse than those who work in insurance), they are far behind in the digital transformation.
 And insurtechs seek to contribute in this line, through solutions that allow to install the benefits that technology brings: speed, automation, simplicity, efficiency, cost reduction.

 What are the services and improvement proposals you provide for insurers?

-Our bet seems simple but it is highly disruptive.
+Our bet seems simple, but it is highly disruptive.
 It consists of supporting insurers to think differently.
 To rethink their current processes.
-Technology has little impact if we do not manage to install a new way of seeing things.
+Technology has little impact if we do not install a new way of seeing things.
 And that is what we are looking for with LISA Insurtech.

 How are these services received in the insurance market?

 In our early days, the great challenge was to convince a highly conservative and change-averse industry that technology was the path that would allow them to improve their processes, reduce costs, increase efficiency and deliver a better service to their customers.
 It was very difficult to advance in this evangelization process.
-But when they got to know us, saw our product and all that artificial intelligence is capable of doing, the value was unquestionable.
+But when they got to know us, saw our product and all that artificial intelligence can do, the value was unquestionable.

-When they say they use AI, what do we call artificial intelligence and how can it be applied to the insurance world?
+When they say they use AI, what do we call artificial intelligence and how can it apply to the insurance world?

-The most important thing, in my opinion, is to understand that technology today is a commodity.
+The most important thing is to understand that technology today is a commodity.
 What differentiates us is the knowledge behind that technology and how it allows us to drive a new way of thinking about processes.
-That is where the real change lies.
+That is where the actual change lies.

 How do you expect technology and insurance to develop in the future?

 However, none of this is enough if we don’t put our customers at the center, but why?
-People expect a high degree of empathy and consideration from their insurance companies.
-They want to be taken into account and to feel supported, especially in such difficult and vulnerable times as those that require the activation of an insurance policy.
+People expect high empathy and consideration from their insurance companies.
+They want to be considered and to feel supported, especially in such difficult and vulnerable times as those that require the activation of an insurance policy.